AlirezaHPC/365-examples-from-JavaScript/README.md

 196: A program that displays all numbers between 1000 and 1100 that are divisible by 9 parts ) Is a number divisible by 9 whose sum of digits can be divided by 9 (..

-197: A program that reads the information of a number of employees such as employee number, year of employment, gender code, 0) woman, 1: man and salary, prints the following in the output.
+197: A program that reads gender code, 0) woman, 1: man and salary, prints the following in the output.
 a.
 Number of male employees b) Number of female employees c.
 Average salary to Separation of men and women
 198: A program that reads the number of goods and the price of each product displays the amount of sales (the amount of sales is equal to the number of goods * is the price of goods).